132/AdaptivePoW/FL/README.md

 https://docs.conda.io/en/latest/miniconda.html

-use the requirements.txt to create an envirnment conda create --name <env> --file requirements.txt
+use the requirements.txt to create an envirnment conda create -n test_fl python=3.9.7

 once created activate the env

 conda activate <env>
+conda install pip
+which pip
+# you should see the pip in your env

+pip install -r requirements.txt

 ## Run as script
 python3 BlockFL.py